fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 print (' Owner balance:', contract.query(api, 'balanceOf', address=address))
 print ('Target balance:', contract.query(api, 'balanceOf', address=target_for_tokens))
 ```
-So let’s unpack what’s going on here.
-Firstly, we’re declaring an address that we’re going to be sending some tokens to.
+So let's unpack what's going on here.
+Firstly, we're declaring an address that we're going to be sending some tokens to.
 Then we use `contract.action` to create the transaction to perform the action.
 The return from this is the *transaction hash*.
 You can add a `0x` to the front of this and look it up in the appropriate block explorer to see details (https://explore.fetch.ai for mainnet and https://explore-testnet.fetch.ai for testnet).
 We then use `api.sync` with this transaction hash so that we can wait for it to complete, and therefore show any errors that might occur.
-Assuming all is good, then we’ll show the transaction’s hash and then the owner and target balance after the operation.
+Assuming all is good, then we'll show the transaction's hash and then the owner and target balance after the operation.
 In the above case, we see this:
 ```
 Attempting to transfer 100 tokens to  2pMdjmCczv3n1cF7kWSLV4cBSgXt6VmiudzhxGFNnNPJwBUAv9